llpeterson/e2e/rpc.md

 *channel* abstraction.
 Within a given channel, request/reply transactions are sequential—there can be only one transaction active on a given channel at any given time—but there can be multiple channels.
+Or said another way, the channel abstraction makes it possible to *multiplex* multiple RPC request/reply transactions between a client/server pair.

 Each message includes a channel ID field to indicate which channel the message belongs to.
 A request message in a given channel would implicitly acknowledge the previous reply in that channel, if it hadn't already been acknowledged.
 An application program can open